 Takis is an artisan and shopkeeper whose slogan is “Come to Symi to see me,” and you can do just that at Takis Leather Fashion in Yialos.
 There, in addition to classic leather items, such as belts, sandals, suitcases, coats and other accessories, shoppers can find art objects fashioned out of leather, such as one based on The Triumph of Neptune (or The Birth of Venus), a 17th-century Baroque-period painting by Frenchman Nicolas Poussin.
 This Takis creation required 11 million notches using a pyrography pen.
 Takis uses calf leather, which he brings to Symi from Athens and Crete.

 4. The Traditional eateries

 The Pahou kafeneio (traditional coffee shop) is located in the center of Yialos.
 It opens daily before dawn and only closes after the very last customer leaves.
 There are only two days a year it doesn’t open: on the feast day of Panormitis (November 8), and on the day after Christmas.
-Two other businesses that embody the Symiot identity are the tavernas Spitiko (Tel. (+30) 22460.724.52) in Yialos, and Apostolis (Tel. (+30) 22460.716.01) over in Pedi.
-At both of these establishments, the island’s signature dish, Symi shrimp, is delicious.
+Another business that embodies the Symiot identity is Tolis (Tel. (+30) 22460.716.01) in Pedi, where you can taste a delicious Symi shrimp, the island’s signature dish.